-- Attention: Wear cut-resistant gloves (→ P. 18 3.1 Standard delivery packing list)! - Clean the interior of the instrument in the event of broken glass. - A lint-free cloth moistened with xylene can be used to clean off any spilled mounting media.
-You can use the brush included in the delivery package to brush glass debris without residue of mounting media or loose glass debris toward the drawer outlet and then use a commercially available vacuum cleaner to carefully clean them up. - Make sure the instrument is idle (→ P. 76 6.2 Switching on and shutting down the instrument): - · Cover reagent vessels - Ensure there is enough xylene in the needle cleaning container to prevent the needle from drying out (→ P. 81 - 6.3.2 Monitoring and refilling of the needle cleaning container). - Prime the hose system with xylene (\rightarrow P. 123 7.3.3 Cleaning the hose system).
+Warning Attenti Clean t A lint-f You ca of mou availab on: Wear cut-resistant gloves (\rightarrow P. 18 - 3.1 Standard delivery - packing list)! the interior of the instrument in the event of broken glass. ree cloth moistened with xylene can be used to clean off any spilled mounting media. n use the brush included in the delivery package to brush glass debris without residue unting media or loose glass debris toward the drawer outlet and then use a commercially ole vacuum cleaner to carefully clean them up.
+A Make sure the instrument is idle (→ P. 76 - 6.2 Switching on and shutting down the instrument): Cover reagent vessels Ensure there is enough xylene in the needle cleaning container to prevent the needle from drying out (→ P. 81 - 6.3.2 Monitoring and refilling of the needle cleaning container). В • Prime the hose system with xylene (\rightarrow P. 123 - 7.3.3 Cleaning the hose system). С Pick&Place module: Replace the suction cups if they have severe deformation or are very dirty (→ P. 115 - 7.2.12 Exchange suction cups).
+D • Cleaning the interior of the instrument (\rightarrow P. 107 - 7.2.4 Interior cleaning).
+E To ensure a smooth operation of the instrument software, the instrument must be restarted at least every 3 days (\rightarrow P. 97 - 6.6.2 Coverslipping operation finished).

-C Pick&Place module:

-- Replace the suction cups if they have severe deformation or are very dirty (→ P. 114 7.2.11 Exchange suction cups). - Cleaning the interior of the instrument (\rightarrow P. 107 7.2.4 Interior cleaning). - To ensure a smooth operation of the instrument software, the instrument must be restarted at least every 3 days (\rightarrow P. 97 6.6.2 Coverslipping operation finished).